Understanding Your CARE Tool Assessment

 all the time

 Give as much detail as you can.
 DSHS will assume any unpaid help you get means you need less paid help.
 If this is not true, explain why.
-Make sure the assessor includes that info in the assessment notes.
-Example: you might use all your paid care every month but still need help for times the caregiver is not there.
+Make sure the assessor puts that information in the assessment notes.
+Example: you might use all your paid care every month, but still need help for times the caregiver is not there.

-Tell the assessor if your unpaid helper is not always able to help you or is only available to help over and above the paid care you get.
+Tell the assessor if your unpaid helper cannot always help you, or can only help over and above the paid care you get.
+Your paid caregiver may only be considered unpaid help in certain situations.

 Read the CARE Results carefully.
-Make sure the info about how much unpaid help you get is correct.
+Make sure the information about how much unpaid help you get is correct.

 You may disagree with a reduction if you cannot rely on the unpaid help or the person helping you would prefer to be paid and is a qualified caregiver.